Partners in Prime

 Naughty!
 The Musical

-Premiering November 12, 2006 at the Northwest Actors Studio Cabaret in Seattle, Washington, "Naughty!
-The Musical" played to delighted audiences through the 2006 Holiday Season.
+Premiering at the Northwest Actors Studio Cabaret in Seattle, Washington, "Naughty!
+The Musical" played to delighted audiences throughout the Holiday Season.

 "If you see only one 'Christmas' play this season, 'Naughty!
 The Musical' should be the one.
 Especially if you are allergic to the commercialism and false "niceness" that the season imposes on all of us.
-All three characters, an overworked Mrs. Santa Claus, a world-weary Sugarplum Fairy, and an aging but engaging elf, are perfectly played and perfectly hilarious.
-The lyrics are smart and funny and there are some devastating belly laughs along the way.
+All the characters, from Mrs. Santa Claus, who’s mad as hell and isn’t going to take it anymore, to the wisest aging but engaging elf you’ve ever seen, are perfectly played and perfectly hilarious.
+The music is spirited, the lyrics are smart and funny, and the show is guaranteed to give you some big round belly laughs along the way.
 I also liked how the humor builds as we become more familiar with the characters.
-There is some interactivity but nothing to be afraid of.
-After seeing fellow audience members up there, I truly envied them and wish I'd volunteered.
-You won't have to ad-lib or be put on the spot and you can write your own lines ahead of time!
 I can't think of time better spent this holiday season.
+You want something different for Christmas?
 Be Naughty!"

 Sound Bites About Plays